swcarpentry/python-novice-gapminder/_episodes/08-data-frames.md

 Pandas vectorizing methods and grouping operations are features that provide users much flexibility to analyse their data.

-For instance, let's say we want to have a clearer view on how the european countries split themselves according to their GDP.
+For instance, let's say we want to have a clearer view on how the European countries split themselves according to their GDP.

-1. We may have a glance by splitting the countries in two groups during the years surveyed, those who presented a GDP *higher* than the european average and those with a *lower* GDP.
+1. We may have a glance by splitting the countries in two groups during the years surveyed, those who presented a GDP *higher* than the European average and those with a *lower* GDP.
 2. We then estimate a *wealthy score* based on the historical (from 1962 to 2007) values, where we account how many times a country has participated in the groups of *lower* or *higher* GDP